QE-Lab/dqcsim/doc/src/c-api/gate.apisrc.md

    apply random errors to the gate.
 However, it is recommended to not change the functionality too much; that's what custom gates are for.

-Note that the above implies that a gate can consist of both a Pauli gate and one or more measurements, to be applied in that order.
+Note that the above implies that a gate can consist of both a unitary gate and one or more measurements, to be applied in that order.
 It is currently however impossible to construct such a gate using the C API.